zchee/golang-wiki/CommonMistakes.md

 Even though the closures all still close over the same variable (in this case, ` i `), they are executed before the variable changes, resulting in the desired behavior. http://golang.org/doc/go_faq.html#closures_and_goroutines

-Another similar situation that you may find like following:
+You may find another, similar situation like the following:

 ```go
 for _, val := range values {